ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 This visualization uses the `top_n_classes`, `subset`, `ground_truth`, `field`, `probabilities` and `model_names` parameters.
 `field` needs to be a category.
-For each model (in the aligned lists of `probabilities` and `model_names`) it produces a line indicating the accuracy of the model and the data coverage while increasing a thresholdon the probabilities of predictions for the specificed `field`, considering only a subset of the full training set.
+For each model (in the aligned lists of `probabilities` and `model_names`) it produces a line indicating the accuracy of the model and the data coverage while increasing a thresholdon the probabilities of predictions for the specified `field`, considering only a subset of the full training set.
 The way the subset is obtained is using the `top_n_classes` and `subset` parameters..
 The difference with `confidence_thresholding` is that it uses two axes instead of three, not visualizing the threshold and having coverage as x axis instead of the threshold.